 Clippership Connector Partnership Grant: Received $67,500 from DCR in partnership with Walk Medford, the Mystic River Watershed Association, and the Solomon Foundation to begin design on the Clippership Connector bike path.

-Removing Invasive Species: Awarded a grant of $34,275 from MassDEP to remove invasive species and plant replacements along the Mystic River near Dugger Park.
+Riverbank Improvements: Awarded a grant of $34,275 from MassDEP to remove invasive species, prune vegetation and plant trees along the Mystic River near Dugger Park.

 Park Development: Medford supports community groups working on Medford Dog Park, a natural play space at Sleepy Hollow with new tables and benches at the Burying Ground.
 Dog park committee received grant for $250,000 for the project in 2016.